DragonMinded/bemaniutils/README.md

 ## verifytyping

-Typing invocation utility.
+Type-checking invocation utility.
 Since this repository is fully typed, this verifies that you haven't introduced any type errors and often catches bugs far faster than attemping to play a round only to see that you misused a class or misspelled a variable.
-When submitting pull requests make sure to run this so you know you aren't introducing any type errors into the codebase.
+When submitting pull requests make sure to run this like `./verifytyping` so you know you aren't introducing any type errors into the codebase.

 # Installation

 ## Dependency Setup

-The code contained here assumes Python 3.6 as the base.
+The code contained here assumes Python 3.6 as the base although it should work with any newer version of python as well.
 If you don't have or don't want to install Python 3.6 as your system python, it is recommended to use virtualenv to create a virtual environment.
 The rest of the installation will assume you have Python 3.6 working properly (and are in an activated virtual environment if this is the route you've chosen to go).
 If you have a newer version of python available this code should be compatible with that as well.
 This code is designed to run on Linux.
-However, it has been tested successfully on Windows and OSX as it doesn't use any system libraries and contains pure Python implementations of all necessary pieces.
+However, it has been tested successfully on Windows and OSX as it doesn't use any system-specific libraries and contains pure Python implementations of all necessary pieces.
 YMMV in this regard, however, since the whole suite is built and tested using a Debian-based derivative and several critical pieces of code have much faster Cython implementations.

 To install the required libraries, run the following command out of the root of the repository.
 This should allow all of the programs to at least start, but it still requires a MySQL database for many of them to be useful.
 This step has a dependency on an isntalled MySQL server and client as well as MySQL client development libraries.
-It also assumes that you've installed the 'wheel' package already.
+It also assumes that you've installed the 'wheel' python package already.
 In order to compile the mysql client libraries, you will need to have libssl and libcrypto on your system as well.
 To satisfy these requirements on a Debian-based install, run the following command: